-\$ uctnode node_name -root
+% uctnode node name -root

-NOTE: Any time you change a node's name and ns_helper is not running or being used, you must use uctnode on each node to delete the old entry from that node's root directory.
+NOTE: Any time you change a node's name, you must use uctnode on each node to delete the old entry from that node's root directory.

 Use the following command to add a node name in the root directory and the master root directory.
 You can use this command to give a diskless node a name or to add a new node to the network.